nullgemm/willis/readme.md

 third, neutral state.

 ### Data
-When a movement event is received, it is possible to read the fields `mouse_x` and `mouse_y` from the context, to get the current mouse position.
+When a movement event is received, it is possible to get `mouse_x` and `mouse_y` using the appropriate functions to retrieve the current mouse position.

-When a keypress is received and if the utf-8 string feature was enabled when initializing willis, it is possible to read the `utf8_string` and `utf8_size` fields from the context, to get a utf-8 representation of what the user typed.
+When a keypress is received and if the utf-8 string feature was enabled when initializing Willis, it is possible to get `utf8_string` and `utf8_size`.
 Character composition is fully supported by Willis, so dead-keys can succesfully produce diacritics on all target platforms without the need for another library.